marcsloche/ng-md-time-input/projects/ng-md-time-input/README.md

 ## Further help

-Feel free to contact me if you have any question :)
+You can email me if you have any question: `mathieu.dumoulin@outlook.com` :)